nickbasile/tailwind-vue-modal/README.md

-A simple configurable modal component built with Vue.js and Tailwind CSS in Laravel
+A simple configurable modal component built with Vue.js and Tailwind CSS in Laravel.
+Build it yourself with this [tutorial](https://nick-basile.com/blog/post/build-a-customizable-vuejs-modal-with-tailwind-css) on [Nick Basile's Blog](https://nick-basile.com/blog).

 ## How To Use: